gekkehenkie11/Emporia-VUE-fix/README.md

 So if you changed it into Muxnr < 2, it would then have ports 10, 2, 11 and 3 for 2 phases.

+HOW TO COMPILE:
+You'll need the have gcc-arm-none-eabi installed, see here how to do that: https://askubuntu.com/questions/1243252/how-to-install-arm-none-eabi-gdb-on-ubuntu-20-04-lts-focal-fossa

+HOW TO FLASH:
 To flash, right now you'll need a Jlink adaptor or something compatible.
 I used a Jlink EDU myself but there are a lot cheaper adapters that work well too.
 Then hook up to the H5 port of your VUE: Vtref, GND, SWDIO, SWCLK and nReset.
 So that's pin 1, 5, 2, 4 and 10.
 You can just flash with Jlink Commander for example, with command "Loadfile".
 Don't forget to disconnect all wires when you're done flashing, the reported values will not be correct if even 1 wire is still connected!